Edinoverie: Terms and meanings

-In the pre-revolutionary period, in addition to the term Edinoverie (“Unity in Faith”), several other terms were also used.
-In the 1780s, Old Believers who sought reconciliation with the official Church while preserving their own rituals, books, and traditions began to be called soglasniki (literally “those in agreement”), and their movement was known as soglasnichestvo (“conciliation [movement]”).
-In the 1790s, another term appeared — soyedinentsy (“those who joined [the Church]”), and this tendency was referred to as soyedinenstvo (“reunion” or “unification”).
+In the pre-revolutionary period, in addition to the term Edinoverie ("Unity in Faith"), several other terms were also used.
+In the 1780s, Old Believers who sought reconciliation with the official Church while preserving their own rituals, books, and traditions began to be called soglasniki (literally "those in agreement"), and their movement was known as soglasnichestvo ("conciliation [movement]").
+In the 1790s, another term appeared — soyedinentsy ("those who joined [the Church]"), and this tendency was referred to as soyedinenstvo ("reunion" or "unification").

-In 1800, Metropolitan Platon Levshin introduced a new concept, calling the Old Believers, supporters of the join, as edinovertsy (co-religionists, ones of the same faith): "those who accepted and agreed and received the Church on the above-mentioned basis should no longer be called schismatics or old-ritualists, because there is nothing new in the Church and there are no new-ritualists, to call them soyedinentsy or edinovertsy, to which they, especially on the basis of the latter, according to my suggestion, they agree to be, and therefore their Church should be called Edinoverie-an." («приемших и согласившихся и получивших на вышепоказанном основании Церковь не называть более раскольниками или старообрядцами, ибо в Церкви ничего нового нет и нет новообрядцев, называть их соединенцами или единоверцами, на что они, особливо на последнее, по предложению моему и согласными быть сказываются, а потому и церковь их именовать единоверческою»).
+In 1800, Metropolitan Platon Levshin introduced a new concept, calling the Old Believers, supporters of the join, as edinovertsy (co-religionists, ones of the same faith): "those who accepted and agreed and received the Church on the above-mentioned basis should no longer be called schismatics or old-ritualists, because there is nothing new in the Church and there are no new-ritualists, to call them soyedinentsy or edinovertsy, to which names they, according to my suggestion, declare themselves agreeable...", and therefore their Church should be called Edinoverie").
 More open-minded hierarchs of the State Church saw in the Edinoverie a mutual acceptance.
-In the words of Metropolitan Philaret Drozdov of Moscow, addressed to the Edinovertsy at the 1854 consecration of Saint Nicholas Church for them at Rogozhskoye Cemetery, «Вы единоверцы нам, а мы единоверцы вам» ("You are people of our faith, and we are people of your faith").
+In the words of Metropolitan Philaret Drozdov of Moscow, addressed to the Edinovertsy at the 1854 consecration of Saint Nicholas Church for them at Rogozhskoye Cemetery: "You are people of our faith, and we are people of your faith".

-After the First All-Russian Congress of Co-Religionists, held in October 1912 in St. Petersburg, another name for this church movement became widespread - Orthodox Old Believers (Православные старообрядцы).
+After the First All-Russian Congress of Co-Religionists, held in October 1912 in St. Petersburg, another name for this church movement became widespread – Orthodox Old Believers.